Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 - The Browns have been favored by 3 points or more six times this season and covered the spread in one of them.

-- Cleveland's games this year have gone over the total in seven out of 15 opportunities (46.7%).
+- Cleveland's games this year have hit the over in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- Cleveland is 3-2 against the spread and 3-2 overall this season when the team notches more than 24.7 points.
+- When Cleveland scores more than 24.7 points, it is 3-2 against the spread and 3-2 overall.

-- Cleveland is 4-1 against the spread and 2-3 overall when the team churns out over 368.4 yards.
+- When Cleveland picks up over 368.4 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Browns have turned the ball over one more time (18 total) than the Steelers have forced a turnover (17) this season.
+- The Browns have turned the ball over 18 times this season, one more turnover than the Steelers have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.